wearefuturegov/bucks-wagtail/readme.md

 Wagtail application/website for the Buckinghamshire adult social care project.

+It includes:

+- the ability to edit a start/home page and an unlimited number long-form narrative 'life event' pages
+- the ability to manage and edit a dataset of community assets

+This app does **not** include any page templates or front-end styling, as it's intended to be used in a headless manner via the [Wagtail REST API](http://docs.wagtail.io/en/v2.0/advanced_topics/api/index.html).

-The master branch of this repo automatically deploys to [bucks-wagtail.herokuapp.com](http://bucks-wagtail.herokuapp.com).
+**The master branch of this repo automatically deploys to [bucks-wagtail.herokuapp.com](http://bucks-wagtail.herokuapp.com).**

 ## Developing locally